 How Does Moisture Enter My Crawlspace in the First Place?

-Water can enter your crawlspace through a variety of ways.
+Water can enter your crawlspace in a variety of ways.
 These can include, but aren’t limited to:

 - Water entering penetrations in the foundation wall